 How Long Do Karl Rosenfield Peonies Bloom?

 Karl Rosenfield peonies typically bloom for 7-10 days, although they sometimes bloom for longer.
-These herbaceous perennial plants bloom only once per year (in the spring).
+These herbaceous plants bloom only once per year (in the mid or late spring).

 Do Karl Rosenfield peonies need support?

 Karl Rosenfield peonies do sometimes need support as they don’t always have strong stems, especially when the blossoms are in full bloom.

 You should add support to the Karl Rosenfield peonies that are in your garden early on in the spring after the well drained soil has become soft again.
 If you add support to the Karl Rosenfield peonies, they will grow and thrive, sturdy stems will be created and the blossoms will not droop toward the ground.

 Place the peony support rings underneath the blossoms before they bloom to keep them from drooping to the ground.
 The peony can be gently fastened to a stake or held up with the peony support ring, so with careful placement, you will not be able to see them soon after you place them.